theramiyer/blog/content/post/2016/the-curious-case-of-vision-loss.md

 one eye was exposed to brightness.
 But in any case, this situation is temporary.
 And for Heaven’s sakes, this is no threat to your lives!
 But seriously, a round of applause to Zee News to have hit an all-new level of exaggeration!

-Now, the verdict: As you’ve already read, if you don’t wanna feel weird, don’t do weird stuff. {{< smallcaps LOL >}}.
+Now, the verdict: As you’ve already read, if you don’t wanna feel weird, don’t do weird stuff. {{< abbr LOL >}}.